0xPolygon/polygon-cli/doc/polycli_p2p_sensor.md

 ## Description

-devp2p sensor that does peer discovery and block/transaction propagation.
+Start a devp2p sensor that discovers other peers and will receive blocks and transactions.

 ```bash
 polycli p2p sensor [nodes file] [flags]